William Woodbridge: Politics and Governorship in the State of Michigan

-Woodbridge was a delegate to the state constitutional convention in 1835 and a member of the Michigan State Senate from 1838 to 1839.
+Woodbridge was a delegate to the state constitutional convention in 1835 and a member of the Michigan State Senate from 1838 to 1839, where he represented the 1st district.
 He was elected as the second Governor of Michigan in 1840, leading the Whig Party to sweeping statewide victories under the slogan "Woodbridge and reform" (along with William Henry Harrison's national campaign).
 He resigned as governor on February 23, 1841, to take a seat in the United States Senate and was succeeded by his Lieutenant Governor, J. Wright Gordon.

-Woodbridge was elected to the Senate by the Michigan Legislature and served from March 4, 1841 to March 3, 1847.
-He was only one of two Whig Senators who represented Michigan, alongside Augustus S. Porter whom he served with for most of his term.
+Woodbridge was elected to the Senate by the Michigan Legislature and served from March 4, 1841, to March 3, 1847.
+He was only one of two Whig senators who represented Michigan, alongside Augustus S. Porter whom he served with for most of his term.
 Woodbridge served as chairman of the Committee on Public Lands in the 28th Congress from 1843 to 1844, and of the Committee on Patents and the Patent Office in the 29th Congress from 1845 to 1846.
 He did not seek reelection.